telerik/xamarin-forms-docs/styling-and-appearance/xamarin-forms-theming/create-custom-theme.md

         <ResourceDictionary MergedWith="dataGrid:TelerikThemeStyles"/>
     </telerikCommon:RadResourceDictionary.MergedDictionaries>

+>important In case you need to modify the default resources of the TelerikTheme for the **RadDataForm** control, please refer to the following article - [DataForm: Modifying TelerikTheme resources]({%slug dataform-howto-modify-theme-resources%})

 **Figure 1** shows the appearance of the **RadListView** once the changes are applied:

 ![custom theme](../images/custom-theme.png)

 ## See Also